 The Principles of Lean Construction

 Just like other industries that incorporate Lean, there is no one cookie-cutter approach to Lean Construction.
 Each construction project has unique time, material, and labor constraints.
-There are also a range of Lean tools that may be appropriate for each project—one project might focus on 5S, while another utilizes Kaizen events.
+There is also a range of Lean tools that may be appropriate for each project— one project might focus on 5S, while another utilizes Kaizen events.
 However, there are general principles that can help guide each company into more efficient project management and lower costs.

 The basic principles of Lean Construction include planning carefully to reduce waste, increasing communication between team members as well as the construction company and the customer, and using data to create a predictable process.
 These principles can be carried out in these general steps: